Students invited to the Daytime Program study dance with focus and intensity, 9:30am-3:30pm, Monday – Friday.

 Pre-Professional students may also be invited to participate in the school’s performing ensemble, Kansas City Youth Ballet.
 KCYB, under the direction of Kimberly Cowen and Dmitry Trubchanov, produces two performances each school year.
 Space is limited.

-Dancers in the Pre-Professional Program have the opportunity to compete in the Youth American Grand Prix, by invitation only.
+Dancers in the Pre-Professional Program have the opportunity to compete in several competitions throughout the year, by invitation only.

 END OF SCHOOL YEAR PERFORMANCE